convox/docs/docs/networking/load-balancing.md

 ## Health Check Integration

-The ALB continuously monitors the health of your service containers using the [health check](/application/health-checks) path and interval defined in your `convox.yml`.
+The ALB continuously monitors the health of your Service containers using the [health check](/application/health-checks) path and interval defined in your `convox.yml`.
 Only containers passing health checks receive traffic from the load balancer.
 During [rolling deployments](/deployment/rolling-updates), new containers must pass their health check before the ALB routes traffic to them.

 ## Access Control